lsxliron/Zahn-Center-Hackathon-Starter-Kit/README.md

 # OUTPUT: I am doing well, how about you?
 ```

 The last response doesn't make sense.
-The training dataset if very short so we need to a more data so the chatbot will fit our purposes.
+The training dataset if very short so we need to a more data so the ChatBot will fit our purposes.
 We can use our own data for training.
 We can use a list where each item in the list is a possible response to its predecessor:

 ```python
 from chatterbot import ListTrainer